anmolagarwal999/Concurrency-and-Synchronization-Methods/README.md

 These code snippets in C demonstrate the use of multithreading and synchronisation methods such as  ` mutex locks,conditional variables, semaphores` etc. to simulate several real life processes.

+**One can check the respective folders for detailed README for each simulation.**

 ## Question 1: Concurrent Merge Sort
 Exploring performance comparison between normal mergesort, mergesort using forked processes and mergesort using threads.